github-ava/WaveDisp/README.md

 The training test trains the model and predicts the output for specific benchmarks, saving the prediction plots and training history in the output directory.
-To specify whether to use CPU or GPU for training, relevant arguments can be set in the test for CUDA visibility
+To specify whether to use CPU or GPU for training, relevant arguments can be set in the test for CUDA visibility.

 ```bash
 python test/TestTraining.py